Jayson Gaddis: Founder of The Relationship School

 58:33.90 – Jayson Gaddis

-Because you want to have an adult conversation like a screen is child care and look if you’re ah in a low lower socio and on economic class and you’re incredibly poor and you’re working 3 jobs I get I get it that the screen is good child care and that’s that’s maybe a better alternative than a lot of things.
-Um.
+Because you want to have an adult conversation like a screen is child care and look if you’re in a lower socio and on economic class and you’re incredibly poor and you’re working 3 jobs, I get it that the screen is good child care and that’s that’s maybe a better alternative than a lot of things.

 58:52.10 – Brian David Crane